Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 The goal of a service is to deliver value to customers and employees through a variety of mechanisms.

 ## Planning
 The starting point to building a service catalog is to identify the services that are being offered.
-This could vary from a single service that offers IT help to users through self-serve, chat, and request management for a service catalog offering many services across different areas of the business.
+This could vary from a single service that offers IT help to users through self-serve, chat, and request management, to a large service catalog offering services across many different areas of the business.

-## Support Teams
+## Supporting Teams
-The Supporting Teams feature is used to assign the Service Desk teams who will be supporting this service.
-Supporting teams will have the right to view and manage requests for this service.
-When a service is first created, it is supported by all Service Desk teams.
+The Supporting Teams feature is used to assign the service desk teams who will be supporting this service.
+Each supporting team will have the right to view and manage requests for this service.
+When a service is first created, it is supported by all service desk teams.
 Once one or more teams have been allocated to a service, only those teams will have access to the service.

-Members of Supporting Teams can:
+Members of supporting teams can:

-* View All requests raised against the Service from the Request list > Filters > All My Services.
+* View all requests raised against the service from the **Request list** > **Filters** > **All My Services**.
 * Be Assigned a request raised against the Service from Progressive Capture assignment forms, Request forms, and multi-select assignment options on the Request List view.
 * Only analysts who belong to those teams will be able to view and manage requests made against the Service.
 * It will only be possible to assign or reassign a request to another team or analyst in a team that supports the Service